About the Master of Sustainability

 ~ Laura Ortbahn, Inside Sales – Legend Brands

-- understanding of critical knowledge, approaches and tools at the interface of sustainability and leadership
+- understand critical knowledge, approaches and tools at the interface of sustainability and leadership

-- proficiency in applying solution-based knowledge and tools for institutional development and change for sustainability
+- be proficient in applying solution-based knowledge and tools for institutional development and change for sustainability

-- ability to successfully lead institutional change and development toward sustainability
+- be able to successfully lead institutional change and development toward sustainability

-- proficiency in building and communicating cases for sustainability, including opportunities and challenges
+- be proficient in building and communicating cases for sustainability, including opportunities and challenges

-- understanding of the emerging global sustainability context and proficiency in life-long learning in this rapidly evolving arena
+- understand the emerging global sustainability context and proficiency in life-long learning in this rapidly evolving arena

 80% Master’s degree alumni are employed.